Configuring LDAP authentication to WolfTech

 First things first, you will need to create a service account to serve as the “bind account” to query LDAP attributes about your users.
 Typically, LDAP connectors will use the individual’s credentials to authenticate and then use a separate “bind account” to retrieve LDAP attributes and group membership to determine authorization.

 If you are going to do any sort of group-based authorization, you will need to request that your service account be added to the “NCSU-Read Group Memberships” group.
 This group has permissions to… read group memberships!
-Submit your request to activedirectory_policy@help.ncsu.edu.
+Submit your request to activedirectory_technical@help.ncsu.edu with a brief description of what your application is doing with the group membership data.

 Next, you’ll likely need to configure some information in whatever product you happen to have.
 Below is a listing of common information you should have handy while setting up your LDAP connector.